 The Joint Audit Committee has formal terms of reference, covering its core functions, and these are also set out in the joint MoCG.
 These include reference to the Joint Audit Committee's role in respect of the corporate governance arrangements and in maintaining an overview of the regulatory framework.
+The Joint Audit Committee's terms of reference were reviewed and revised during 2019/20 in response to the publication of CIPFA's 'Audit Committees: Practical Guidance for Local Authorities and Police 2018 Edition'.
 The Commissioner and Chief Constable are both represented at all meetings of the Joint Audit Committee.

-The Joint Audit Committee Annual Report for 2018/19 confirmed that the Joint Audit Committee remains satisfied that the Commissioner and the Chief Constable can be reasonably assured that the control, risk and governance position for 2018/19 was appropriate.
+The Joint Audit Committee Annual Report for 2019/20 confirmed that the Joint Audit Committee remains satisfied that the Commissioner and the Chief Constable can be reasonably assured that the control, risk and governance position for 2019/20 was appropriate.